This page contains information about general and targeted rates, and how your rates are calculated.

 Paying your rates

-Ratepayers have several payment options available and the link below provides full details or you may wish to contact us directly.
+Ratepayers have several other payment options available.
+Follow the link below for full details.

 Paying Your Bills